unforswearing/todo_markup.js/README.md

 > A simple todo-focused markup for textual notes

-todo_markup.js is a terse replacement for markdown.
-The goal of this markup is allow me to manage my notes alongside tasks while giving me the ability to share current progress in asimple format (compiled HTML).
+`todo_markup.js` is a terse replacement for markdown.
+The goals of this markup are

+- manage notes alongside tasks while also providing the ability to share current progress (currently defaults to compiled HTML).
+- reduce context switching between apps by storing tasks in the same document as notes.

 Fair warning - I am a language nerd / self-taught programmer and this is an experiment.
-I have read very little about compiler design, choosing to "just wing-it" instead.
+I have read very little about compiler design, choosing instead to "just wing-it".
 Use with caution.

 **Features**